2003 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2003 - Present

 The market for high-grade 2003 Sacagawea Dollars reveals a dramatic value disparity based on condition and mint mark.
-While circulated examples typically trade at face value, specimens graded MS-68 and above command substantial premiums due to their exceptional rarity.
+While circulated examples typically trade at face value, specimens graded MS-68 (Mint State 68 — nearly flawless) and above command substantial premiums due to their exceptional rarity.

-The Philadelphia Mint’s MS-69 example leads the market at over $4,000, demonstrating how a single grading point can exponentially increase value.
-This significant premium reflects both the technical difficulty of achieving such pristine condition and the limited population of coins at this grade level.
+The Philadelphia Mint’s MS-69 example leads the market at over $4,000, with the auction record of $4,313 set at Heritage Auctions in July 2011 demonstrating how a single grading point can exponentially increase value.
+This premium reflects both the technical difficulty of achieving such pristine condition and the tiny population of coins certified at this level.

-Denver Mint coins also perform strongly in top grades, with MS-68 specimens reaching the $800 range—notably higher than Philadelphia MS-68 examples valued around $200.
-The San Francisco proof strikes occupy a unique position, with PR-70 examples commanding $690, reflecting collector demand for superior manufacturing quality.
+Denver Mint coins also perform strongly in top grades, with MS-68 specimens reaching the $800 range — notably higher than Philadelphia MS-68 examples.
+The San Francisco proof strikes occupy a unique position, with PR-70 DCAM (Deep Cameo — the highest proof designation, featuring mirror-like fields with frosted devices) examples commanding around $690.

-Special editions, such as the Philip N. Diehl Signature coins valued at $75 in PR-70, represent a distinct collecting category that appeals to those seeking authenticated, limited-production pieces with historical significance beyond standard mint issues.
+Special editions such as the Philip N. Diehl Signature coins, valued at $75 in PR-70 DCAM condition, represent a distinct collecting category appealing to those who want authenticated pieces with direct historical connections to the series’ founding director.

-The 2003 issue thus became part of what collectors now recognize as the “never released” years spanning 2002 through 2008.
-These coins carry special significance in the series precisely because they were never intended for, nor achieved, widespread public use—making them inherently scarcer than their high-mintage predecessors.
+The 2003 issue became part of what collectors call the “never released” years spanning 2002 through 2008.
+These coins hold special significance in the series precisely because they were never intended for everyday commerce — making them inherently scarcer than their high-mintage predecessors.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)